For easier viewing, most of this information is in links. Please click on the links… you’ll get a lot more info that way!

 What are the laws in my state?
 Keep in mind that if you follow best practice, you’ll always be meeting or surpassing the safety laws.
 Also, some states have proper use clauses that basically prohibit misuse seats without explicitly stating when to RF, FF, booster, etc. Finally, many laws vary in fines, enforcement, exceptions, etc. which may not be listed on these sites.
 IIHS Law Map and List AAA/CAA Law List

 How long should my child be rear facing?
 You should keep your child rear facing as long as possible, to the limits of a rear facing convertible car seat.
 The AAP recommends rear facing to the limits of your car seat, until at least 2 years of age or longer.
 NHTSA recommends rear facing as long as possible for children 1-3 years old.
-1 year old and 20# (or higher depending on the seat) is the bare minimum for turning from rear facing to forward facing; NO child should ever be turned before that.
+The CDC recommends children rear face until at least 2 years of age as well.
+Several states now require rear facing until 2 years of age and several seats have a 2 year minimum for forward facing (so with those seats in a “proper use” state, the child must be 2 years old to use the seat forward facing).
+Barring very extenuating circumstances, a child should be able to rear face until at least 2 years old and 30+#, and there should be no circumstance where a child under 1 year of age or under 20# is forward facing.

 More info on why rear facing is so important: